 With your client relations established, keep shooting and documenting as you continue traveling.
 Build up a bank of images and travel stories so that when editors reach out to you for ideas, you’re able to pitch fresh, unique ideas.

 It doesn’t hurt to add a writing element to your photography work.
 Being an all-round creative will definitely work in your favor, as companies are looking to hire multi-talented individuals.
-Adding to your skillset will serve you well when it comes to freelancing, as you can upsell to your clients, charging more for additional services.
+Adding to your skill set will serve you well when it comes to freelancing, as you can upsell to your clients, charging more for additional services.

 Try to create a signature style with your travel images – use one or two focal lengths that convey a specific mood or feeling, and make use editing techniques like split toning and tone curves to keep a consistent aesthetic throughout your work.
+Don't forget to check the most convenient portable cameras suitable for travelers.

 Most importantly, understand that the road to becoming a freelance travel photographer can be a long one.
 You could go so far as to say that the time and financial investment far outweighs other remote assignments, which makes it all the more difficult to crack.
 Perhaps you’ve always been nifty with a camera and you’re looking to add an edge to your remote working repertoire.
 Freelance travel photography is the perfect way to do it!